jwharper/soa_interface/README.md

-01.  ~/Downloads/soa_sample_app/include/SoaAutonomy.h is the JHU/APL provided API to the sim
+01.  ~/Downloads/soa_sample_app/include/SoaAutonomy.h is the JHU/APL provided API to the sim.<br />
-02. LogicWidget::taskSOA makes use of API to task the sim, (choice of task comes from TaskPanelWidget).
+02. LogicWidget::taskSOA makes use of API to task the sim, (choice of task comes from TaskPanelWidget).<br />
-03.
+03. Currently, the sim's agents are individually tasked.
+However, the interface has been designed to task by a swarm size (scroll bars in TabpanelWidget), and not swarm agent IDs.<br />

+Asking agent with ID 103 to "Move to Location," calls<br />

+m_pSoaAutonomy->sendWaypointPathCommand(**103**, waypointsToLocation); // in LogicWidget::taskSOA<br />

+JHU/APL is modifying the API in a way that allows calls<br />

+m_pSoaAutonomy->sendWaypointPathCommand(**3**, waypointsToLocation); // coming soon...<br />